 aortic valve replacement (TAVR), is a procedure that replaces your diseased aortic

-Your aortic valve controls blood flow from your heart to your body.
-If your valve
+The aortic valve controls blood flow from the left ventricle of your heart to the

-work too hard to pump blood through the small valve opening to the rest of your body.
+too hard to pump blood through this small valve opening to the rest of your body.

 Why might I need TAVI?

-You may need TAVI if you have progressive heart failure due to aortic stenosis, but
+You may need TAVI if you have progressive heart failure from aortic stenosis, but

 aren’t a good candidate for a traditional open-heart aortic valve replacement surgery.